sreecharan7/runner/README.md

 # Runner

 Runner is a  command-line tool (run) designed to execute code files in various supported languages and provide additional functionalities.
-Supports only linux
+Supports only in linux

 ## Installation